May 25, 2022

 “Most patients are invested in their pregnancy and their health and want to go to the visits and learn about important health concerns for themselves and their babies, but sometimes they are just too busy or too tired,” she said.
 “I encourage my patients to try to go to all of the visits if they can.”

-During the first prenatal visit, which typically happens within 8-12 weeks of conception and lasts for about an hour, Ruehli says, a clinician will confirm the viability of the pregnancy, check the health of parent and baby and address any health concerns such as nausea, ensure any chronic health conditions are being managed, and take a health history.
+During the first prenatal visit, which typically happens within 8-12 weeks of conception and lasts for about an hour, Ruehli says, a clinician will confirm the viability of the pregnancy, check the health of mother and baby and address any health concerns such as nausea, ensure any chronic health conditions are being managed, and take a health history.

 “We tailor the visit to what patients need and spend a lot of time answering their questions,” she said.
 “We talk about what’s true and old wives’ tales, and we talk about the delivery experience and birth plan.”